 Balloting process for Organizing Council and a Political Council.

-Balloting for the one-year term and the two-year term of Organizing Council member positions will be combined as a single position.
+Balloting for the one-year term and the two-year term of Political Council member positions will be combined as a single position.
 The top three vote-getters will be awarded a two-year term, with the next two highest vote getters receiving the one-year term.

-Balloting for the one-year term and the two-year term of Political Council member positions will be combined as a single position.
+Balloting for the one-year term and the two-year term of Organizing Council member positions will be combined as a single position.
 The top two vote-getters will be awarded a two-year term, with the next three highest vote-getters receiving the one-year term.

 Special Elections